-Again grounding ourselves in the basic premises, that neurodegenerative diseases are caused by a combination of oxidative stress and inflammation, we want to find a diet that’s low in free radicals and which is anti-inflammatory.
+Again remembering the basic premises, that neurodegenerative diseases are caused by a combination of oxidative stress and inflammation, we want to find a diet that’s low in free radicals and which is anti-inflammatory.
 This is actually not hard to do, but it may involve different choices than you’ve been used to.
 Here are the major steps:

 - Reduce your Blood Sugar